We lost a sale. It happens and it is always difficult to swallow, especially when the reason is seemingly trivial.

 What's in a name?

-Loadbalancer.org was founded in 2002, driven by a gap in the market for load balancing appliances at the right price point.
-With roots in open source and at the time far less emphasis on the domain name being a status symbol, the company grew and the brand stuck.
+Loadbalancer.org was founded in 2003, driven by a gap in the market for load balancing appliances at the right price point.
+With roots in open-source, and at a time when far less emphasis was placed on domain names as status symbols, the company grew and the brand stuck.

 “The domain name org is a generic top-level domain (gTLD) of the Domain Name System (DNS) used in the Internet.
 The name is truncated from organization.
 It was one of the original domains established in 1985, and has been operated by the Public Interest Registry since 2003.
 The domain was originally intended for non-profit entities, but this restriction was not enforced and has been removed.
 The domain is commonly used by schools, open-source projects, and communities, but also by some for-profit entities.”

 The current way of thinking dictates that brand is everything and a good domain equals legitimacy.
-Noah Kagan, founder of Appsumo spent 1.5 Million on sumo.com to own the brand, become the definitive source and fend off imitators.
+Noah Kagan, founder of Appsumo, spent 1.5 Million on sumo.com to own the brand - enabling him to become the definitive source and fend off imitators.

-Our product just works and when you need our support, we deliver it with both enthusiasm and complete commitment.
+Our product just works.
+And when you do need our support, we deliver it with both enthusiasm and complete commitment.

-The problem was that our prospect had their fingers burnt before.
+The problem in this lost sale sitation was that our prospect had had their fingers burnt before.

 Outside of this sale, does it matter?

-This sparked a few internal discussions on brand and who we appeal to.
+This sparked a few internal discussions about our brand, and who we appeal to.

 According to Law 22 of The 22 Immutable Laws of Branding: